stawirej/git-branch-select/README.md

 # BS

 Tool for rapid selecting and changing git branch.
-List and switch branch in single command.
+List and switch branch in a single command.

 ![](./images/bshd.gif)